-Hamburg's districts vary.
-Some have a higher proportion of green spaces while others teem with culture, street life and people.
-What they all have in common is the good transport network.
-The extensive public transport system and the many bicycle stations make it possible to reach all parts of the city easily and to explore at your leisure.
+Some neighborhoods have many oases of parks and waterways while others boast the urban advantages of culture, street life and peoplewatching.
+What they all have in common is the good transport connections.
+The well-developed public transport network and the many bicycle stations get you everywhere in the city easily so you can explore at your leisure.

 Those born in Hamburg love their city as a matter of course.
 Then there are those who come to Hamburg, planning to stay just for a while, and then never want to leave.
 What’s the attraction?
 There are other big cities in Germany and around the globe.
 Why does Hamburg have such charm?

 What makes the individual Hamburg districts so unique?
 Let us tell you:

 Come down to the harbor to see the ships come and go.
 There is quite a variety to check out: cargo ships, cruise ships, numerous ferries, small motorboats, and low-lying barges.
 We also have the Alster Lake right in the middle of the city.
 This gem is a playground for water enthusiasts of all kinds.
 On sunny days (yes, there are plenty of sunny days in Hamburg despite reports to the contrary), pedal boats, kayaks, and sailing boats cavort on the Alster.
 Those who prefer to stay on dry ground can still enjoy this unique image of the most beautiful city in the world from the shores.